Themvp07/Chainlink-contributions/README.md

 | Venezuela (Ven)        | 1                        |
 | Hong Kong (HK)         | 1                        |

-> 📊 *Total: Más de 30 actividades en más de 10 países desde 2022.*
+> 📊 *Total: More than 30 activities in more than 10 countries since 2022.*